 While PropStream doesn’t allow a record to appear in the same list multiple times, it is possible for a property to appear across multiple lists simultaneously.
-Be sure you know how to manage your marketing lists and identify any duplicates or redundancies.
+Be sure you know how to manage your lead lists and identify any duplicates or redundancies.
 Keep in mind that if a property pops up on multiple lists, the homeowner may be more motivated to sell - this is called list stacking.

 With List Automator, you'll be able to identify redundancies and duplicate records by going into your “My Properties” page and clicking on a marketing list.
 From there, you can scroll to the very far right and locate any properties that are in multiple marketing lists, any properties that might be in a marketing campaign already, have been sent a postcard, an email, or have been skip traced.